Staff in Our Class:

 - We also have a creative homework project that is sent home every two weeks.
 It is sent out on a Friday and should be brought back a week on Wednesday.
 Your child can work with you to choose from a selection of projects related to our topic covering different areas of the curriculum.
 They can choose the project they complete based on their interests.
 Feel free to get creative with it!

-Autumn Term Events:
+Spring Term Events:

 We will be exploring this topic in English through the texts the children read and write.